mikomel/raven-datasets/README.md

-# Generalization and Knowledge Transfer in Abstract Visual Reasoning Models
+# A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning

 This repository provides implementation of the Attributeless-I-RAVEN and I-RAVEN-Mesh datasets proposed in:

 Małkiński, Mikołaj, and Jacek Mańdziuk.
-"Generalization and Knowledge Transfer in Abstract Visual Reasoning Models."
-Preprint.
-Under review.
-(2024).
+"A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning."
+The 34th International Joint Conference on Artificial Intelligence (IJCAI 2025), Montreal, Canada.

 Relevant links:
 * Main project page: https://github.com/mikomel/raven